 I am a Florida native with New England roots.
 I have lived in Vermont since 2008 and have been a resident of the Town of Barre since 2016.
 My husband Shadi and I have two amazing children who love attending Barre Town Middle and Elementary School.

-After completing a master’s degree in Conflict Transformation and Sustainable Development from School for International Training in Brattleboro, I chose to make Vermont my home as the people reminded me of the village I grew up in south Florida - a place where everyone knows, cares and looks out for their neighbors.
+After completing a master’s degree in Conflict Transformation and Sustainable Development from School for International Training in Brattleboro, I chose to make Vermont my home as the people reminded me of the village where I grew up - a place where everyone knows, cares and looks out for their neighbors.
 And when my husband and I decided to buy a house, we spent months driving through neighborhoods in Washington county.
 We knew we wanted land and access to nature.
 We also wanted a good school system for our kids to grow in and a safe neighborhood to live in.
 We found all that and much more in Barre Town.
 We fell in love with the area instantly knowing this is where we wanted to put down roots and raise our family.
 We are committed to this community and want to see our children and their children grow up here.

 What makes our district so amazing are all the community members who give richly of their time and talents to allow Barre Town, Graniteville, Websterville and Williamstown to grow and thrive.
 I firmly believe part of living in a community is actively participating in it.
 Because of this conviction, I have been an active volunteer at the Greater Barre Community Justice Center, the Vermont Ethnic and Social Equity in Schools Coalition, with my child’s ECO class at BTMES, a coach with the Barre Youth Sports Association and currently serve as the Chair of the Board for the Good Samaritan Haven and our Barre Town representative on the Curriculum Committee of the BUUSD School Board.
 I am also a member of the Church of the Good Shepherd.